eliforte/Challenger-Store-Api/README.md

 ***
 ## **About**
-  Application developed by [Elias Forte](https://github.com/eliforte) for the technical challenger of the company Voll Solutions.
+  Application developed by [Elias Forte](https://github.com/eliforte) for the technical challenger.
 In this application, only administrators can add new currencies for common users and manipulate store products.
 Customers are only able to view products, purchases made and their balance.

 ## **Contacts**
 <a targer="_blank" href="https://www.instagram.com/eliifort/"><img src="https://img.icons8.com/fluency/48/000000/instagram-new.png"/></a>